In an Awake! magazine edition (6/2008), a letter in the From Our Readers section reads:

 [These believe] the true revealed Name of the Almighty is YHWH.
 [They also claim] the King James (KJV) and other versions of the bible; translators have mistranslated the Divine Name, YHWH into the word ‘LORD’; and ‘GOD’ instead of ‘ELOHIM’ the Hebrew title for the Supreme Being…The members of the assembly of YHWHHOSHUA are to be separate from institutions, customs, traditions, styles and carnal pleasures of the United States as well as the world.
 A member in no way should participate into the affairs and practices of the world…nor should he be allowed to be a government official, to be a juror, or to serve in the Armed Forces…Christmas…and any other heathen holiday are not celebrated…” (Ency. of American Religions, Vol 2 pp 394-400).

-If there one thing that’s clear from these few examples, it’s that several other religious groups also adhere to the doctrines/practices that JWs think are unique to them.
+If one thing is clear from these few examples, it’s that several other religious groups also adhere to the doctrines/practices that JWs think are unique to them.
 Therefore, the idea that Jehovah’s Witnesses have the “only true” religion on earth is false.
-The same criteria that make them true must also make these others true as well.
+The same criteria that make them true also make others true as well.
 To suggest otherwise is dishonesty, incoherence and intellectual suicide.

-If this is the case, we must also hope that Jehovah will illuminate the paths of these other religious groups as he did for JWs.
+So we must also hope that Jehovah will also illuminate the paths of these other religious groups as he did for JWs.
 As they too “walk in the path of increasing light” they too will arrive at the exact doctrines JWs embrace.

 “A sect is a dissenting group within a religious community or one that breaks away to form a new religion.
 Jehovah’s Witnesses have not broken away from any church.
 They are not a sect” (August 2010, p 6)